 Caroline Cobb, Ph.D.

-My program of research generally addresses the role of novel and alternative tobacco products (e.g., hookah/waterpipe tobacco, little cigars/cigarillos, and electronic cigarettes) in the incidence of tobacco-related disease and death as well as the broader implications of the availability of these products for policy and public health.
-My approach includes use of clinical laboratory methodology, population-based surveys, qualitative inquiry, and tools from tobacco regulatory science.
-My current work is particularly focused on poly-tobacco use patterns such as the influence of concurrent use of electronic cigarettes or little cigars/cigarillos on conventional cigarette smoking behavior and relevant toxicant exposures.
+Dr. Caroline Cobb's program of research generally addresses the role of novel and alternative tobacco products (e.g., hookah/waterpipe tobacco, little cigars/cigarillos, and electronic cigarettes) in the incidence of tobacco-related disease and death as well as the broader implications of the availability of these products for policy and public health.
+Cobb's approach includes use of clinical lab and trial methodology, population-based surveys, qualitative inquiry, and other tools from tobacco regulatory science.
+Their current work is particularly focused informing policies related to tobacco product flavors particularly among populations who may be disproportionately affected by changes in availability such as Black/African American smokers.

 - Physiological Psychology, undergraduate level